ahmedosamaalam/listingapp/README.md

   service provider:
    service provider can post ad.
    service provider can update ad. service provider can delete ad.

+  admin :
+   admin can add category
+   admin can edit category
+   admin can update category
+   admin can delete category
+   admin can block user temporary admin can delete user admin can add service admin can add product

   Other Features:
    pagination
    searching